nrjdalal/next-to-start/README.md

   - [Server Routes ~Handlers~](#server-routes-handlers)
   - [Font](#font)

-# Migrate from Next.js App Router (Basics)

-This guide helps you migrate a Next.js App Router project to **TanStack Start**.
-You'll learn how to set up TanStack Start and adapt your existing Next.js code.
+This guide provides a step-by-step process to migrate a project from the Next.js App Router to TanStack Start.
+We respect the powerful features of Next.js and aim to make this transition as smooth and professional as possible.

-To get started, use this Next.js App Router starter template:
+# Step-by-Step (Basics)

+0. ### Prerequisites

+You can clone the [Next.js App Router Starter](https://github.com/nrjdalal/awesome-templates/tree/main/next.js-apps/next.js-start) to follow along with this guide.

 ```shell
 npx gitpick nrjdalal/awesome-templates/tree/main/next.js-apps/next.js-start next.js-start-er
 ```

-> [!Important]
-> For advanced features like dynamic routes, links, server actions, route handlers and more, refer to the [Next Steps (Advanced)](#next-steps-advanced) section at the end of this guide.
+This starter is a basic Next.js application using the App Router, which we will migrate to **TanStack Start**.

-## Remove Next.js
+1. ### Remove Next.js

 First, uninstall Next.js and remove adjacent configuration files: